UniHosted at UniFi World Conference

 Final Thoughts

-Transferring ownership of a UniFi Controller is a critical task to the continuity and security of your network.
-Whether you're transferring ownership of a UniFi OS-compatible console or a self-hosted UniFi Network Server, following the correct procedures is essential.
+Transferring ownership of a UniFi Controller is a delicate task.
+It's important to follow all the steps, whether you're transferring ownership of a UniFi console or a self-hosted UniFi Controller

 We host UniFi Controllers in the Cloud